-Still at work today, though in an "artificial" setting, is the Canadian Pacific's 4-6-2 No. 2317.
-This engine was constructed by Montreal Locomotive Works in 1923, and handled main line freight and passenger trains until being retired in 1959.
+Canadian Pacific's 4-6-2 No. 2317 was constructed by Montreal Locomotive Works in 1923, and handled main line freight and passenger trains until being retired in 1959.
 In 1965 the late F. Nelson Blount bought the locomotive; she was restored to service in 1978 at Steamtown's Bellows Falls, Vermont location.
 Steamtown's move to Pennsylvania in 1984 brought No. 2317 to Scranton.
-The National Park Service acquired the bankrupt Steamtown's assets in 1986, and today No. 2317, together with former Canadian National 2-8-2 No. 3254, is a mainstay of the Steamtown operation.
+The National Park Service acquired the bankrupt Steamtown's assets in 1986, and in recent years No. 2317, together with former Canadian National 2-8-2 No. 3254, have been mainstays of the Steamtown operation.
+(Both are currently out of service.)
 I photographed her digitally at Scranton on July 26, 2005.

 A representative of CPR's G3c class, No. 2317 has 75-inch drivers and 25x30-inch cylinders, and sustains 200 pounds per square inch of boiler pressure.
 With a grate area of 65 square feet, she has 3530 square feet of evaporative heating surface and 803 square feet of superheater surface, and weighs 319,000 pounds.